 This post may contain affiliate links.

 If you’ve recently starting using tretinoin or retin a, you may have thought to yourself “why is retin-a making my acne worse?”
 It certainly seems that way when you first start using retinoids.
 It’s something called a tretinoin purge, and it happens to most people when they start using any kind of retinoid, but especially tretinoin or retin-a.
+During the tretinoin purge, you may experience an increase in breakouts along with dryness, irritation and peeling skin.
+This post will help guide you through what to expect with the retin-a purge, how long it lasts and how to deal with skin purging (without losing your mind).

 Even though tretinoin is one of the best acne fighting products, the first few weeks of using it can make you feel like it’s only making things worse.
 Many people experience what’s called a tretinoin purge, which is when you may see an increase in breakouts.